RyanPLehan/Htmx.Net.MVC/README.md

 Howerver, many times users will have saved a link to a specific route, such that, the browser will by pass the website's default landing page.
 For example, while the application is running and you open a new tab in your browser and paste: https://localhost:5001/departments  (localhost:5001 is my server), you will get an HTML fragment of the Departments.

 This is a problem with using HTMX for the following reasons:
-1. Going to a direct route will execute a component may have the following results:
-    - Return a fragmented HTML page.
-    - May experience a runtime error due to dependencies of HTMX related properties (ie. checking for hx-* keys in the request header)
-2. Bypassing the landing page may not load the following:
+1. Bypassing the landing page may not load the following:
     - Logo(s)
     - Headers
     - Navigation Bar
     - Footer
     - CSS
     - Javascript libraries, such as HTMX
+2. Going to a direct route will execute a component that may have the following results:
+    - Return a fragmented HTML page without HTMX to place it into the proper DOM element.
+    - May experience a runtime error due to dependencies of HTMX related properties (ie. checking for hx-* keys in the request header)

 The following are solutions to address this issue:
 1. Redirect to default Landing Page